GradienceTeam/themeswitcher/CONTRIBUTING.md

 You can then edit the new `{language-code}.po` file in `src/po/`, either by hand or with a tool like [GNOME Translation Editor](https://wiki.gnome.org/Apps/Gtranslator).

 When you're done, commit both the `.pot` file and the `.po` file you've worked on and create a new merge request.
+Choose the appropriate merge request template.